 Use this page to Preview, Save to Review Bin, Download Free Comp/Screener or License

 Duration: 12 secs Size: 1920 x 1080Acquisition: Research grade sensors, JPEG

 Halos, Red sprites, Night, Transient Luminous Event (TLE), Thunderstorm, Lightning (other), No Clouds, Lightning Asset ID: 1029

 Title: High Speed Video of Sprite over Nebraska Concept: A halo followed by a sprite Detail: Images from a special, high resolution 1000 fps sensor, developed by Prof. Hans Stenbaek-Nielsen, Geophysical Institute of Alaska-Fairbanks, is used to construct a (false) color animation of a huge sprite above a mesoscale convective complex in Nebraska during the summer of 1999.

 The top of the sprite is around 90 km, the tendrils reach down to around 40 km.
 The thin horizontal line is probably a jet contrail.
 The event begins with a classic halo.
 This has been uprezed from the original jpeg animation.
 Video Credit: WeatherVideoHD.TV

+* Click here to review the requirements to receive educator/weathercaster special pricing.
 Order too large to easily download?
 Try our USB drive FedEx service (at checkout).